MP Estate Planning UK

 What to Do After LPA is Registered

-After the registration of your LPA, there are several key actions to take:
+After the registration of your LPA, there are several important practical steps to take:

 Who Needs a Copy of the LPA?

-Your attorney(s) will need a copy of the registered LPA to act on your behalf.
-Additionally, you may want to provide copies to:
+Your attorney(s) will need access to the registered LPA to act on your behalf.
+In practice, you should also proactively share certified copies or register the LPA with the following:

 For more information on how to simplify the process with our expertise, you can visit our page on Power of Attorney Expertise.